cloudfoundry-attic/acm/docs/Access-Control-Manager-APIs.rst

 Request Format   N/A
 Response Format  Refer to the `Group Schema`_
 Response Codes   | 200 - Operation was successful
-                 | 400 - Malformed request format
+                 | 400 - Bad request
-                 | 401 - Not Authorized
+                 | 401 - Not authorized
+                 | 404 - Not found
 ===============  ===================================

+The service responds with the json representation of the group.
+To request specific versions of the group schema, see "Versioning of Resource Representations".

 Delete Group: DELETE /groups/*id*
 ------------------------------------------------------------------------------------

-Deletes an ACM group
+Deletes a group

 ===============  ===================================
 HTTP Method      DELETE